zendesk/racecar/README.md

 #### Batches

 - `fetch_messages` - The number of messages to fetch in a single batch.
-This can we set on a per consumer basis.
+This can be set on a per consumer basis.

 #### Logging